 Experienced doctors 'absorb' information to form diagnostic and other subjective impressions of the patient’s options.
-These impressions are then used to make decisions together with patients or on their behalf.
+These impressions are then used to make decisions with patients or if they prefer, on their behalf.

 For explanations tap on: 'More questions’

-Before trying to understand shared decisions, giving informed consent and to follow the reasoning in medical records, you need to answer three questions first:
+Before trying to understand or share decisions, giving informed consent or to follow the reasoning in medical records, you need to answer three questions first:

-1. What's the currently agreed plan (e.g. a list of the decisions and actions being taken)?
+1. What's the agreed plan so far (e.g. a list of the decisions & actions already in train)?